tuobangli/Talk/README.md

-Change the introduction, I graduated from GT.
+Change the introduction, I graduated from GT and going to Berkeley soon.

 4